Extraltodeus/ComfyUI-AutomaticCFG/README.md

 ![image](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG/assets/15731540/525199f1-2857-4027-a96e-105bc4b01860)

-There seem to be a slight improvement in quality when using the boost with [my other node](https://github.com/Extraltodeus/Vector_Sculptor_ComfyUI) using the "mean" normalization option.
+There seem to be a slight improvement in quality when using the boost with my other node [CLIP Vector Sculptor text encode](https://github.com/Extraltodeus/Vector_Sculptor_ComfyUI) using the "mean" normalization option.

 # Just a note: